Toy example

 3. Two stages (two models) approaches

 In general, it is also possible to follow a two-stage approach to reject samples.
 In this case, two models are trained.
 The first model detects samples that are not part of the training data and does the rejection.
 The second model is then any other classifier (as the linear classifier in the initial toy example).
 In the following the two possible rejection models one-class SVM and isolation forests are shown.
-Nevertheless, going this direction, nearly any model that can perform outlier detection can be used.
+Nevertheless, going in this direction, nearly any model that can perform outlier detection can be used.

 3.1.
 One-class SVM with radial basis function kernel